By Janet Byron, Senior Communications Consultant

 An estimated 29 million Americans have diabetes, a chronic disease characterized by high blood sugar.
 The treatment of type 2 diabetes typically begins with lifestyle modifications and metformin, a pill that lowers the amount of sugar in the blood.
 However, up to 25 percent of diabetes patients will require insulin injections to control their blood sugar.

-Comparing human insulin and analogs
+Comparing NPH insulin and insulin analogs

 With funding provided by the National Institutes of Health, the researchers reviewed the electronic medical records of 25,000 patients diagnosed with type 2 diabetes in Kaiser Permanente’s Northern California region over a 10-year period.